catseye/ALPACA/doc/ALPACA.markdown

 Notes
 -----

-An ALPACA description consisting only of classes is valid, but somewhat meaningless by itself.
+An ALPACA description consisting only of classes and/or neighbourhoods is valid, but somewhat meaningless by itself.
 It might be used as a "module" by some other description, however, this spec does not define a standard way in which that could happen.

 Differences between ALPACA 1.0 and Previous Versions
 ----------------------------------------------------